MLVisualisations/MLVisualisations.github.io/neural_network/README.md

   <img width="600" height="460" src="./img/fig18.png">
 </p>

 ### So far we have only considered a 2 dimensional vector space.
-As the input dimension increases, so would the number of neurons required in the first later.
+As the input dimension increases, so would the number of neurons required in the first layer.
 In practise, we use continous functions instead of the step function.
-This allows backpropagation and makes susequent layers more meaningful as we no longer have distinct regions after the first layer.
+This allows backpropagation and makes subsequent layers more meaningful as we no longer have distinct regions after the first layer.
 Examples of commonly used activation functions include:
 <p align="center">
   <img width="600" height="460" src="./img/fig19.png">
 </p>